-Object of the test: To verify compliance with the provisions in R 50-1, 5.1.1 under conditions of short time mains voltage interruptions and reductions while totalizing, at maximum flowrate, at least Σ{\min} (or a time sufficient to complete the test).
-Preconditioning: None required.
+Object of the test: To verify compliance with the provisions in R 50-1, 5.1.1 under conditions of short time mains voltage interruptions and reductions while totalizing, at maximum flowrate, at least $\Sigma{\min}$ (or a time sufficient to complete the test).

 Condition of the EUT: The EUT is connected to the mains power supply and switched on for at least the warm-up time specified by the manufacturer.
 During the test the electrical power supplied to the EUT shall not be switched off.

 Adjust the EUT as close to zero indication as practicable, prior to the test.
-Zero-setting functions shall not be in operation and shall not be adjusted at any time during the test except to reset if a significant fault has occurred.
-Test procedure in brief: Before any test stabilize the EUT under constant environmental conditions.
+Zero-setting functions shall not be in operation and shall not be adjusted at any time during the test except to reset if a significant fault conditions.
 Changes in barometric pressure shall be taken into account.
-While totalizing, at maximum flowrate, at least Σ{min} (or a time sufficient to complete the test) record the following: Test information: a) date and time;b) temperature; c) relative humidity; d) supply voltage; e) test load; f) indications (as applicable);
+While totalizing, at maximum flowrate, at least $\Sigma{\min}$ (or a time sufficient to complete the test) record the following:

+Test procedure in brief: Before any test stabilize the EUT under constant environmental c) relative humidity;

+Test information: a) date and time;

+d) supply voltage;

+e) test load;

+f) indications (as applicable);

-g) errors;h) functional performance; i) barometric pressure In accordance with the test specification in Table 7, interrupt the voltages to the corresponding durations / number of cycles and conduct the test as detailed in IEC 61000-4-11 section 8.2.1.
+i) barometric pressure

+In accordance with the test specification in Table 7, interrupt the voltages to the corresponding durations / number of cycles and conduct the test as detailed in IEC 61000-4-11 section 8.2.1.
 During interruption observe the effect on the EUT and record as appropriate.

-Number of test cycles: At least one test cycle is conducted.
-Maximum allowable variations: The difference between the indication due to the disturbance and the indication without the disturbance (intrinsic error) either shall not exceed the fault specified in R 50-1, 2.4.5.4, or the EUT shall detect and react to a significant fault.
+The difference between the indication due to the disturbance and the indication without the disturbance (intrinsic error) either shall not exceed the fault specified in R 50-1, 2.4.5.4, or the EUT shall detect and react to a significant fault.
 In the case of voltage interruptions (0 % for 250/300 cycles), the requirement is for the instrument to recover fully.